 AND – you are free to disagree.
 It’s just how I see it this side of 50, with thousands of conversations with homeschooling mothers coursing through my brain.

-With that as a preface, watch both scopes that deal with Awesome Adulthood:
+With that as a preface, watch both broadcasts below that deal with Awesome Adulthood:

 Homeschooling can be a lonely road.
 You are at home with children, embarking on a task that changes every year (sometimes every month!) as your children grow and mature.
 The ability to sustain that commitment comes from sheer grit, idealism, faith, and trust.
 When in doubt, where do you turn?
 Some of us rely on close friends, homeschooling support groups, and Internet communities.
 These companions are important and must be nurtured and cherished.